 Literally, any character can dual wield provided that they are following the conditions that Two-Weapon Fighting outlines.

 Whether or not your wizard will want to dual wield two daggers is another conversation.
 It’s awfully difficult to cast spells without a free hand for your component pouch or focus.

 Now here’s the crux of the issue.
 Is it worthwhile to use two light weapons such as shortswords as opposed to say a two-handed greatsword or even a longsword and shield combination?
 That’s up to you and how much stock you put into character optimization and what your goals are for your character build.

 I will say that dual wielding does have a few niches in the game.
-The largest niche being melee combatants before they gain their Extra Attack class feature at level 5.
+The largest niche is melee combatants before they gain their Extra Attack class feature at level 5.

 Early Game Melee Combatants

 Prior to gaining Extra Attack these characters generally have only a single Weapon Attack with their action.
 They also generally don’t have a whole lot of features, spells, or other such things to use as a bonus action.
 If they have an unused bonus action, then they aren’t milking their action economy for its true potential.